 Conference papers & presentations

-- 'PNG's Changing Legal Culture: the 'Innocent until proven guilty' syndrome," State of the Pacific Conference, Australian National University, 07-09 September 2015.
+- 'PNG's Changing Legal Culture: the 'Innocent until proven guilty' syndrome,' State of the Pacific Conference, Australian National University, 07-09 September 2015, Canberra.

 - 'An activist judiciary in a transformative constitution – a necessity or nuisance? the Papua New Guinea experience,' Research in Progress Seminar, Australian National University College of Law, 09 July 2015.

-- 'The Corruption Allegations against the Prime Minister of Papua New Guinea: A Case Review,' Coral Bell School of Asia Pacific, Australian National University, Canberra 05 March 201.
+- 'The Corruption Allegations against the Prime Minister of Papua New Guinea: A Case Review,' Coral Bell School of Asia Pacific, Australian National University, 05 March 2014, Canberra.

 - 'Rule of Law on an Island of Treasures: A Neccesity or Nuisance?'
 4th Alfred Deakin Institute PNG Symposium, Port Moresby, 15 September 2014.